MobileCaddy/protractor-ionic-locator/README.md

 protractor-ionic-locator
 ===

-Adds a locators to a protractor instance that find ionic specific elements, such as collection-repeat.
+Adds a locators to a protractor instance that find Ionic specific elements, such as collection-repeat.

 ## Installation